whitesoup12/remote-falcon-tracker/README.md

 # Remote Falcon Tracker

+# Heads up, this tracker is no longer used as it is now integrated in Remote Falcon!
+If you have an issue or feature request, please add it there!
+[Work Item Tracker](https://docs.remotefalcon.com/docs/control-panel/profile#work-item-tracker)

 This is the official project tracker for all things Remote Falcon.

 Have an issue?
 Report it!